Objection Handling In Sales: 30 Common Examples in 2024

 This objection gives you a hint that they might be interested in your product but not ready to take a financial hit from breaching the contract.

 In such cases, you can try to offer them a discount to compensate for the cost of breaking a contract early.
-You can even demonstrate the long-term benefits that will make up for their loss now.

 30. How did you get my information?